cost of moving to San Diego CA

 Food

-On average, a single person living in San Diego will spend just over $600 monthly on food.
+On average, a single person living in San Diego will have food expenses of just over $600 monthly.
 Those who cook for themselves can potentially keep this cost down, while people who enjoy eating out will have to pay up more.
 A basic fast food meal will cost around $10, a 16-ounce beer in a pub will be just under $8, and a nice dinner for two will top $70.
-You can cut down on food costs by eating out less often, buying generic brands of food, and looking up recipe options designed for budgets.

 Taxes

-The State of California is notorious for high taxes.
-The sales tax rate for San Diego is currently at 7.75%, combining city sales tax and state-county taxes.
-San Diego’s property tax rate sits at 1.21% and was recently raised.
 But these aren’t the only tax obligations in the area.
 Commercial organizations in San Diego are also required to pay a business tax, as are self-employed individuals and independent contractors.
 Work with a qualified tax expert to discuss deductions and savings tips for your specific situation.

 Healthcare

 The cost of healthcare in San Diego is higher than the national average, totaling around $118 to see a doctor, $116 to see a dentist, and $123 to see an optometrist.
 Having insurance is highly valuable in this environment.
-The outdoorsy state of San Diego can help keep some healthcare costs down, however, as the area is very walkable and facilitates health improvements by encouraging an active lifestyle.
+This is especially true when it comes to major procedures and high-level care.

 What Does it Cost to Move to San Diego?